hoangduchuy93/nd00333-capstone/README.md

 ![image](https://github.com/user-attachments/assets/bce6d9db-8c3c-4da6-b433-8373e0addc9c)

 ==> We can choose the best model from automl to deploy to get the best performance.
+The automl accuracy is about 10% higher than hyperparameter tuning.
+So I will deploy to webservice the automl and also enable the applicatin insights.
+We need to pass the environment and the score scrip to Inference config.
+Then config the Azure Container Instance ACI with cpu_cores = 1 and memory_gb = 1.

 2. The deployement is sucessfully with status healthy